Harry Plunket Greene: Personal life

-Plunkett Greene married Gwendolen Maud Parry, Parry's younger daughter, in 1899.
-The couple had three children: Richard Plunket Greene (born 1901), David Plunket Greene (born 1904) and Olivia Plunket Greene (born 1907).
-The marriage was an unhappy one, and they separated in 1920.
+In 1899, Plunket Greene married Hubert Parry's daughter, Gwendolen Maud Parry.
+Their children, Richard (born 1901), David (born 1904) and Olivia (born 1907), all achieved some measure of fame as members of the "Bright young things".
+The Plunket Greenes' marriage was not a success, and by 1920 they were living apart.
 Plunket Greene died on 19 August 1936, aged 71.
 He was buried in the churchyard of Hurstbourne Priors, near the graves of his two sons.
+His grandson Alexander Plunket Greene married the fashion designer Mary Quant in 1953.